Back to California

 • Requires major transit cities to designate one or more regional transit hub districts by July 1, 2027.

-• Makes downtown housing development an allowable use within these districts if the project meets certain requirements.
+• Makes downtown housing development an allowed use within these districts if certain requirements are met.

-• Creates the Downtown Revitalization Loan Fund to provide loans for developing downtown housing projects.
+• Establishes the Downtown Revitalization Loan Fund and continuously appropriates money from this fund to the California Housing Finance Agency for loans to develop downtown housing projects.

 Who It Names or Affects